 Double vision is the basis of stereoscopy, and I have used it in my own investigations.
 This brief history, and my personal experience, have confirmed for me that stereo images as such could not advance my ideas about the differences between human and camera vision.
 This is because because stereoscopy emulates binocular sight by making the surface of the photograph as close to transparent as possible; “A stereoscope is an instrument which makes surfaces look solid.
 All pictures in which perspective and light and shade are properly managed, have more or less of the effect of solidity; but by this instrument that effect is so heightened as to produce an appearance of reality which cheats the senses with its seeming truth.” wrote Oliver Wendell Holmes in what is still the most vivid explanation of the medium (1859).
 He outlines an experiment in which he proves that we see objects in the stereoscope life-size, confirming that it is only the uncanny stillness; “a stillness as complete as that of the tumbling tide of Niagara as we see it self-pictured.”, that reminds us of their origin in the camera.
 This is not a medium that is self-referential.

-Certainly anamorphic artists (like those of Bernard Voita, Calum Colvin et al) could well employ stereoscopy as a revelatory apparatus for viewing their ambiguous imagery.
+Certainly anamorphic artists (like Bernard Voita, Calum Colvin et al) could well employ stereoscopy as a revelatory apparatus for viewing their ambiguous imagery.
 The view through one eye would set up the illusion, while sighting with both eyes would expose it by revealing the ‘real’ space.
 However, this would only reinforce the realism of the stereo image, while the intention of my work is to revise stereo imagery itself to preserves the viewer’s conciousness of double vision and expose its effect by arresting it before it could become binocular vision.
 For this reason some 15 years ago I evoked paired sight in the composition of my exhibited works Compass (2002), In the strange form of a stave (2004) and Before me the dazzling apparition (2004), as a key to their purpose.
 Each of these contains two views of the one location and presents them side by side.

 In Compass, the earlier work, right-angle views of one point in the landscape have been taken and montaged next to each other.
 The paired images themselves contain rotations set up by three superimposed converging angles of view in each.
 The rotations of the coupled images oppose each other, so that too would repel the conjoining that is expected of a stereoscope pair.
 These dis-locations of the same site reproduces the sensation of disorientation, or fear of being lost, amidst staves of spindly coppiced trunks in the ‘no-place’ of such forests that have regrown repeatedly in this old goldfields landscape.
 The trees splinter the glaring midday sunlight and crowd out every horizon so that forward or back seem the same.